top of page

 VISITING THE SANCTUARY

 Feral Hollow is our off-grid home as well as our sanctuary, and we keep it that way on purpose.
-Visits are by appointment only.
+Visits are by appointment only - reach out through OUR CONTACT FORM or email us directly at feralhollowgardens@gmail.com to schedule.

 • Stay on designated footpaths.
 Emerging seedlings and mycelial networks don't recover from being walked on.